1) What does it mean to have an uncontested versus a contested dissolution of marriage/civil union?

 14) Where do I go to apply for Child Support?

 If the parents of the child were never married, you should go to the Child Support Division at 28 North Clark, Room 200.
-If the parents were married at any point in time, or are still married, you should go to Room 802 of the Daley Center.
+If the parents were married at any point in time, or are still married, you should go to Richard J. Daley Center, 50 W. Washington, LL12.

 15) How can I see the judge to express my concerns?